Lighthouses of India: Western Gujarat

 Navlakhi (Navlakhi Bet, Kandla Port) (3)

 Date unknown (station established 1892).
 Active; focal plane 17 m (56 ft); white flash every 7 s.
 Formerly described as a 14 m (46) "metal column" atop a masonry tower, painted with black and white horizontal bands.
 The light is now described by NGA as a "metal column" with black and white horizontal bands.
-No photo available but Google has a satellite view.
+No photo available and Google now has a satellite view showing what appears to be a round concrete tower.
 The light guides ships entering Kandla Port, a greatly expanded port facility at the head of the Gulf of Kachchh.
 The original light was described as an "iron column."
 Located on the west side of a creek entrance in the Kandla Port complex south of Anjar, near the head of the Gulf of Kachchh.
 Site status unknown.
 Operator: Adanai Ports Tuna Terminal.
 Admiralty F0366; NGA 28380.

 Mundra Taluka Lighthouses